zeitwork/zeitwork/docs/architecture.md

 all state lives in a centralized postgres database

-we want to use https://gitlab.com/gitlab-org/container-registry to store the containers

-we have a global s3 bucket that we use for the container-registry storage engine

-we deploy the frontend (web app) and backend using kamal-deploy.org

 we always assume that servers are running latest ubuntu

-we want to manage our infrastructure using pulumi ie tailscale and cloudflare

 the backend should be using a task queue approach that relies on the database. just write tasks to the backend. the backend just will try to do that work one by one